How to Fix 403 Forbidden Error on Google Chrome

 If you want to upload a homepage for your website, first check the homepage name of your website.
 It should be called index.html or index.php.
 If it does not have a suitable name, there are two solutions.
 The first and easiest way is to rename the homepage to index.html or index.php.

-But if you want to keep the current homepage name, upload an index page in your public_html directory and create a redirect to your existing homepage.
+However, if you want to retain the current homepage name, upload an index page to your public_html directory and create a redirect to your existing homepage.

 Here are the steps to follow:

-1- Upload an index.html or index.php file in your public_html directory.
+1- Upload an index.html or index.php file to your public_html directory.
 To do this, use your hosting account’s file manager or FTP.

 2- Open the .htaccess file.